 Catalina Island, California

-For dinner, there’s clam chowder with a side of sea views at Bluewater Grill followed by drinks at Luau Larry’s, a divey tiki bar that serves the standout Wiki Wacker cocktail made with rum, brandy, pineapple/orange juice and grenadine.
+For dinner, there’s clam chowder with a side of sea views at Bluewater Grill followed by drinks at Luau Larry’s, a delightfully divey tiki bar that serves the standout Wiki Wacker cocktail made with rum, brandy, pineapple and orange juice, and grenadine.

 Fire Island, New York

 Just two hours from NYC, car-free Fire Island somehow manages to feel worlds away.
-New Yorkers trade skyscrapers for state parks (the five-mile Robert Moses is a must-visit thanks to its lively marina and perfect surf) and the island’s Sunken Forest, a maritime preserve accessible via boardwalk.
+New Yorkers trade skyscrapers for state parks (the five-mile Robert Moses State Park is a must-visit thanks to its lively marina and perfect surf) and the island’s Sunken Forest, a maritime preserve accessible via boardwalk.
+Each summer, the island has one of the buzziest LGBTQ+ scenes on the east coast, with parties that often go until dawn.
+For a slightly more laid-back queer vibe, the cozy hamlet of Cherry Grove packs in plenty of charm.

 When hunger strikes, Rachel’s Bakery and Restaurant on Ocean Beach hits the spot with its massive chocolate chip cookies and homemade pie.
 Fire Island Lighthouse is the perfect sunset photo op, especially if you climb the 182 spiral steps for sweeping vistas of the Great South Bay and Manhattan skyline on a clear day.